sasdallas/reduceOS/README.md

 # Known Bugs
+- **Very severe:** Paging and heap are incredibly buggy and NEED to be replaced ASAP - we step over them for now, but that's aa temporary hotfix.
 - **Possibly severe:** VBE and ISR both cannot have PIE or they refuse to work.
 - PSF font is not working properly.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code.